Call for applications: JLSC Production Editor

 How to Apply

 To apply for the Production Editor position, please provide (1) a current résumé and (2) a brief cover letter or statement addressing the responsibilities and criteria for selection outlined below to firstname.lastname@example.org by October 13, 2023.Applications will be reviewed by the Editors-in-Chief and Managing Editors.

-Please contact email@example.com with attention to Colleen Cressman, JLSC Managing Editor, with any questions about the position or application process.
+Please contact email@example.com with attention to Martha Stuit and Frances Andreu, JLSC Managing Editors, with any questions about the position or application process.

 Time commitment for this position varies throughout the year depending on current projects and number of submissions, but averages to 2-3 hours per week.
-Regular commitments include: monthly editor check-ins (30 mins), quarterly editorial team check-ins (30 mins), and Editorial Board meetings every other month (1 hour).
+Regular commitments include: monthly editor check-ins (30 mins), quarterly editorial team check-ins (30 mins), and the option to attend Editorial Board meetings every other month (1 hour).
 Primary communication occurs through email and the JLSC Slack Workspace.